Clash of Titans

 Auburn Avoids Shutout

-Neither team scored until Auburn finally got on the board in the final minutes.
-William Williams pushed across the goal line, and Tichenor kicked goal.
+Neither team scored until Auburn finally got on the board in the final minutes after recovering a fumbled punt in Georgia territory.
+William Williams was shoved across the goal line by his teammates from the , and Tichenor kicked goal.
 Georgia 12 Auburn 6

 Neither team came close to scoring the rest of the second half.
 Darkness set in, and the game was called three minutes early by consent of both coaches.
 Georgia was in possession of the ball on Auburn's 25.